jbakse/site_builder/content/3D/index.md

 ::: .activity
 ## Hello, OpenSCAD!

 Download OpenSCAD, set it up, and try to make the challenges below.
+Tip: Use code to rotate the bar.

 ![green bar](images/green_bar.png)
 ![yellow ring](images/yellow_ring.png)